DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

 ## 5.2 Operate and maintain physical and logical infrastructure for cloud environment

-Access Methods and Controls for local and remote access
+**Access Methods and Controls for local and remote access**
+* Physical access should be **limited**
+    * individuals who manage physical hardware should not have other types of administrative access (sep of duties)
 * Methods
     * **Remote Desktop Protocol (RDP)**
         * the native remote access protocol for windows